 Jitter in the rising edge of the input is still of concern and is not easily reduced by the internal stabilization circuit.
-The duty cycle control loop does not function for clock rates less than 20 MHz nominally.
+The duty cycle control loop does not function for clock rates of less than 20 MHz nominally.
 The loop has a time constant associated with it that must be considered in applications in which the clock rate can change dynamically.
-A wait time of 1.5 μ s to 5 μ s is required after a dynamic clock frequency increase or decrease before the DCS loop is relocked to the input signal.
+A wait time of 1.5 μs to 5 μs is required after the dynamic clock frequency increases or decreases before the DCS loop is relocked to the input signal.